Hinckley and Rugby Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-Lexsure’s COMPLETIONmonitor is an online pre- and post-completion checklist for residential conveyancing lawyers.
-It is supported by professional indemnity insurers.
+COMPLETIONmonitor is web-based pre- and post-completion checklist for residential conveyancing lawyers.
+It is supported by PI insurers such as AmTrust.
 It is a unique risk management tool.

-This system facilitates the way you can demonstrate to lender panels that you are, and can stay fully compliant with their requirements, with alerts on Hinckley and Rugby’s changes.
-Notwithstanding that utilising the tool is not a prerequisite for Hinckley and Rugby , demonstrating you can stay up to date with Hinckley and Rugby’s Handbook requirements is a helpful support to your panel application and, more importantly, safeguard your firm’s panel standing.
+This software assists the way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with notifications given on Hinckley and Rugby’s changes.
+While using the tool is not a condition for acceptance on the Hinckley and Rugby panel, demonstrating you can remain up to date with Hinckley and Rugby’s Handbook requirements is an excellent support to your panel application and, more importantly, safeguard your firm’s panel standing.

-COMPLETIONmonitor creates real-time alerts, automatically produces compliance and CQS reports, and will enhance your firm's efficiency.
-It is also simply to use, cost-effective and, for some firms, results in a PII saving.
+COMPLETIONmonitor creates real-time alerts, automatically produces SRA and CQS reports, and will increase your firm's efficiency.
+In addition it is user friendly, cost-effective and, for some firms, leads to a PII saving.

 Find a Law Firm approved by Hinckley and Rugby

-Banks and building societies frequently change their requirements.
+Mortgage companies often change their requirements.
 The UK Finance Lenders’ Handbook requirements from Hinckley and Rugby are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes